devgateway/www.developmentgateway.org/_posts/2011-07-01-open-data-for-development-camp-highlights-challenges-and-innovations-in-aid-transparency.md

 old_path: news/open-data-development-camp-highlights-challenges-and-innovations-aid-transparency
 title: Open Data for Development Camp highlights challenges and innovations in aid transparency
-lede: The Open Data for Development Camp (ODDC), hosted by Open for Change in Amsterdam from May 12-13, proved to be a fantastic forum for discussion of practical issues in institutionalizing open data practices.
+excerpt: The Open Data for Development Camp (ODDC), hosted by Open for Change in Amsterdam from May 12-13, proved to be a fantastic forum for discussion of practical issues in institutionalizing open data practices.
 Participants generally agreed that open development data should be a core component of a paradigm shift towards increased